tensquare2443/react-workflow/README.md

-Create/update/delete users and issues on this workflow app
+# About the app:

-Built with: React, Redux, Firebase
+Create, update, and delete issues and users on this workflow app.
+The app was built primarily with React, Redux and Firebase.

 # Getting Started with Create React App